 The Walt Disney World resort in Orlando, Florida is world-famous for a reason.
 Its attractions are world class, and many of the classic rides are famous enough to be household names.
 Nowadays, press attention has made any potential visitor well aware of impressive new attractions like Star Wars: Rise of the Resistance and Avatar Flight of Passage.
 However, there are many rides, shows, and experiences that a typical guest might overlook.
 Many of these overlooked and underrated attractions consequently have far lower wait times and can offer a better overall experience than riding an “amazing” popular attraction after waiting 2 hours for it.
-This article will showcase the best attractions in each of the 4 Disney theme parks which deserves far more attention than they currently get.
+This article will showcase the most underrated Disney World rides in each of the 4 Disney theme parks which deserves far more attention than they currently get.

 Starting off with the most popular theme park in the world, the Magic Kingdom has multiple lesser-known attractions that are still awesome experiences.
 The most underrated has to be the Tomorrowland Transit Authority Peoplemover.
 The Magic Kingdom is currently the only Disney Park in the world with a Peoplemover, much to the chagrin of Disneyland fans (theirs broke).
 It’s a classic ride which Walt Disney himself wanted to make a much bigger use of in his parks and in his planned experimental city, the idea of which eventually was transformed into EPCOT park.
 It’s a slow 12-minute journey of Tomorrowland and offers great views of the park.
 It even travels straight through Space Mountain and Buzz Lightyear’s Space Ranger Spin, offering riders a chance to preview potential attractions.
 The seats are very comfortable, and it’s an overall amazing way to take a break from the crowds.
 It usually has just a 10-minute wait!